(All credit hours referred to in listings of requirements are semester hours.)

 A maximum of 24 semester hours in accredited correspondence or extension studies may be credited toward degree requirements, contingent on approval by the Office of the Registrar.

 A student may transfer a maximum of 96 semester hours.
 Of these, the maximum transferable from a two-year school is 64 semester hours.
-Upon matriculation at PLU, a student with 64 semester hours from a two-year school may not transfer any additional hours from a two-year school in exchange for those already transferred.

 Two different one-semester hour courses (FTWL 100–259), which must include FTWL 100, are required for graduation.
 No more than eight of the one-semester hour FT activity courses may be counted toward graduation.
 Students are encouraged to select a variety of activities at appropriate skill levels.
 All fitness and wellness activity courses are graded on the basis of A, Pass, or Fail and are taught on a coeducational basis.